8bitbuddhist/markdown-novel-template/Readme.md

 ### Compiling

 Run the `compile.sh` file to compile your novel.
-This creates a subfolder in `Drafts` named after the current git branch.
-For example, if your branch is called `main`, then your drafts will be created in `Drafts/main/`.
+This creates a subfolder in `drafts` named after the current git branch.
+For example, if your branch is called `main`, then your drafts will be created in `drafts/main/`.
 I recommend creating a new branch for each draft, but how you manage this is up to you.

 Happy writing!